French government wants details of Nokia-Alcatel merger plan quickly

-PARIS (Reuters) - French Labor Minister Francois Rebsamen said the government wanted to know more about Nokia NOK1V.HE and Alcatel-Lucent’s ALUA.PA plans to merge and see whether the transaction would lead to a European champion in the sector.
+PARIS, April 14 (Reuters) - French Labour Minister Francois Rebsamen said the government wanted to know more about Nokia and Alcatel-Lucent’s plans to merge and see whether the transaction would lead to a European champion in the sector.

 “The government wants the details of this project which is being discussed to be presented to it as quickly as possible,” particularly regarding production sites, Rebsamen said in response to a parliamentary question on Tuesday.